brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 are also provided, which are an attempt at guiding the users towards safe usage of the lower-level functionality of the library.

-`orion` forbids the use of so-called "unsafe" code, meaning that all memory-safety guarantees provided by Rust are enforced at compile-time (see [rust-lang docs](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html)).
+`orion` itself forbids the use of so-called "unsafe" code, meaning that all memory-safety guarantees provided by Rust are enforced at compile-time (see [rust-lang docs](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html)).
 Using no unsafe code also has its drawbacks, such as if you need near-complete